rstudio/htmltools/revdep/cran.md

 ## revdepcheck results

-We checked 372 reverse dependencies (336 from CRAN + 36 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 405 reverse dependencies (404 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
- * We failed to check 2 packages
+ * We failed to check 0 packages

-Issues with CRAN packages are summarised below.

-### Failed to check

-* apisensr (NA)
-* trackr   (NA)